- Using Business Applications

 You can export Business Applications directly for migration by 3rd-party migration software suites.
 Device42 currently supports export to Microsoft Azure, RiverMeadow, and Carbonite.

 Exporting to Carbonite Migrate

 Device42 can export one or more of your business applications directly to Carbonite Migrate.
 For more information about using Carbonite Migrate, see the Carbonite Migrate page.

 Exporting to Microsoft Azure Migrate (cloud migrations)

-For detailed instructions on how to export a business application to the Azure cloud, hop over to the dedicated Azure Migrate integration page, which lives @ https://docs.device42.com/external-integrations/azure-migrate/
+For detailed instructions on how to export a business application to the Azure cloud, go to the dedicated Azure Migrate integration page, at https://docs.device42.com/external-integrations/azure-migrate/.

 Exporting to RiverMeadow Data Migration